Skip to main content Skip to local navigation

 Funding agencies are increasingly requiring that grant applications include plans that cover topics such as knowledge mobilization, research data management, and long-term preservation.
 York University Libraries (YUL) offer a range of services and support that can facilitate grant-funded research.
 From data management planning to digital publishing and impact measurement, we provide the expertise and infrastructure to allow York researchers to create, organize, share, and preserve research outputs.

 • Important Note: The costs outlined here are only provided as a guideline and are not guaranteed to be available for your project.
+The Libraries' capacity is finite and many of these services are in high demand.
 A formal commitment to support your grant is contingent upon available capacity and requires a letter of support from YUL, signed by the Dean of Libraries.

 If you are interested in incorporating these services into your grant application, please contact libgrants@yorku.ca a minimum of two weeks before your faculty's internal review deadline to arrange a consultation meeting.